 The investigator shall review facts and interview involved parties and witnesses in order to provide the Committee with a record of the facts and circumstances concerning the complaint.
 The investigator shall incorporate into the investigation any evidence, including records and witnesses, offered or identified by the complainant.
 It is not the function of the Committee to investigate or inquire into behavior or conduct that is not addressed by the complaint or could not violate this policy.
 All witnesses and other persons interviewed by the Committee will be advised that confidentiality will be maintained to the extent allowed by law but that communications between the employee and Committee member are not legally privileged.
 If a witness refuses to testify, their statements shall not be used in the report nor relied on by the Committee in any way.
-Witnesses and all others interviewed by the Committee shall be informed that any retaliation of this policy and will be dealt with as a disciplinary matter.
+Witnesses and all others interviewed by the Committee shall be informed that any retaliation whether by the respondent or any other person, for participation in this process is a violation of this policy and will be dealt with as a disciplinary matter.
 Persons interviewed shall be informed that they may be accompanied at the interview by any other person of their choosing, including a representative of the Union.